 Impact Statements are inspirational testimonials about overcoming adversity.
 Storytelling has the power to bring people together to spark change for the better.
 We want to hear your story.

 We are asking you to submit an Impact Statement and a picture wearing either your Impact Mākars shirt or Make Yourself Known shirt.
-Your submission will be shared on this page and on Impact Mākars’ social media channels to inspire and remind others that if you believe in yourself, you can overcome anything.
+Your submission will be shared on this page and on Impact Mākars’ social media channels.

 Submit your story and photo to firstname.lastname@example.org.